 People respond to disasters in the most abnormal ways.
 In some cases we turn vicious and cold-hearted.
 There was a man trying to cut into the mile-long line for one of the few operational gas stations.
-He had a refrigerator full of life-saving medicine that his mother needed at home, and a generator that was low on fuel.
+He had a refrigerator full of life-saving medicine, which might be availed from online pharmacies such as the Canadian Pharmacy, that his mother needed at home, and a generator that was low on fuel.
 The terrible things that people in line said to this man, who was trying to keep his mother alive, were unforgettable.

 In other cases we can reveal our warmest and most compassionate selves.
 A neighbor with whom I never got along came to check on my family to make sure we were OK.
 A co-worker delivered clean water to people who had none.
 Everywhere you looked, people were sharing and helping each other with what little resources they could spare.
 All of this was heartening, to be sure.
 Nevertheless, I found myself wishing my neighbor would go back to making snide remarks about my lawn.

 When I had power and phone service, my first order of business was to check that my friends and family were okay.
 My second priority was checking on baseball and football news (the World Series had just ended).
 For some reason, I felt absolutely compelled to know everything that was happening in the sports world outside of the disaster area (even more than usual).
 I needed to know that there was one part of my normal life that was still enduring in spite of the carnage.